-The Financial Literacy for Teens course is offered through FACS and will be offered as a semesterised course.
+The Financial Literacy for Teens course is offered through FACS and will be offered as a semester course.
 This course covers all of the MD State Curriculum Financial Literacy standards.
-Students enrolled in the Financial Literacy for Teens course are taught from the Take Charge Today (TCT - University of Az) financial education curriculum and have access to all the materials and resources provided by TCT, as well as, NextGen Personal Finance and EverFi.
-Teachers receive a variety of resources and professional development from TCT, NextGen Personal Finance, Everfi, Greater Washington Jump Start, and Towson University.
-Students may enroll in a course that allows them to operate a Capital One bank or Education System Federal Credit Union school based branch, offered at select schools.
-Students also have the opportunity to complete the EverFi Financial Literacy course and receive certification in Financial Literacy.
+Students enrolled in the Financial Literacy for Teens course are taught from the Take Charge Today (TCT - University of Az) financial education curriculum and have access to all the materials and resources provided by TCT, as well as, Next Gen Personal Finance and EverFi.
+Teachers receive a variety of resources and free professional development from TCT, Next Gen Personal Finance, Everfi, Greater Washington Jump Start, and the Maryland Council on Economic Education.
+Teachers may take free certification courses on financial topics through Next Gen Personal Finance.
+Students may enroll in a course that allows them to operate an Education System Federal Credit Union school based branch, offered at select schools.
+Students also have the opportunity to complete the optional EverFi Financial Literacy course and receive certification in Financial Literacy.
+In addition, students have the opportunity to compete in the Stock Market Game and Personal Finance Challenge on a county and state level.